marcelobarboza/blob/doc/deployment.md

 ### Build

-Build instructions can be found in the `makefile`.
-If you have the [GNU Make][3] at your disposal, just type
+Build instructions can be found in `makefile`.
+If you have the [GNU Make][3] at your disposal, then type

 ```Shell
 make